jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 ## General circular arc

 ![A general view of a circular arc, paramaterized by the radius and tan of the half angle.
-The triangle that contains the RQS is drawn separately to show the side lengths and relative location of $p_1$ and
+The triangle that contains the RQC is drawn separately to show the side lengths and relative location of $p_1$ and
 $p_2$\label{figE}.](figs-ratquad/RatQuad-E.svg)

-In like manner to the semicircle we can create a symmetric circular arc RQS as illustrated\text{ (see figure \ref{figE})}.
+In like manner to the semicircle we can create a symmetric circular arc RQC as illustrated\text{ (see figure \ref{figE})}.
 Let$\delta$ be the tangent of half the arc angle.
-If we take the quarter circle RQS and replace $t$ with $\delta t$.
+If we take the quarter circle RQC and replace $t$ with $\delta t$.

 $$